openaudible/openaudible/README.md

 And many more features have been added.

-## Note about Building from source
+## No Longer Open Source
-This open source version 1.1.8 is not the latest available as a binary version.
+The source code linked in this repo is out of date.
+Open source code is only through version version 1.1.8 is not the latest available as a binary version.
 Many new features have been added to the closed source binary versions.
 Give it a try!

-## Building
-Build this version (1.1.8) from scratch using the [build instructions](BUILD.rm).

-## License
-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details, but may uses code licensed by other licenses.

-We include a minimal LGPL-compliant binary of ffmpeg for audio conversions.

 We use [![Install4J](https://www.ej-technologies.com/images/product_banners/install4j_small.png)](https://www.ej-technologies.com/products/install4j/overview.html) for our multi-platform installer builder.

 Please use responsibly on content you have purchased and are legally authorized to access and back up.